Rage Bait: Neuroscientific Ways To Optimize Your Response

 If you have ever closed an app and wondered, “Why do I feel worse than when I opened it?”, you have already experienced the lingering effects of rage bait.

-In my work as a neuroscientist and coach, I’ve seen how this pattern doesn’t just ruin your mood; it can also undermine your confidence.
-It can affect your sleep, focus, relationships, and decision-making.
-High performers are especially vulnerable because they’re used to solving problems, correcting errors, and protecting standards.
+In my work, I’ve seen how this pattern doesn’t just ruin your mood; it can also undermine brain-based techniques for building confidence.
+It can affect your sleep, using neuroplasticity to sharpen your focus, relationships, and decision-making. neuroscience-backed anxiety relief for high performers are especially vulnerable because they’re used to solving problems, correcting errors, and protecting standards.
 Rage bait mimics a “problem you should fix,” and your brain reaches for it like a reflex.

 The good news is simple.
 Your brain isn’t broken.
 It’s doing what it was built to do.
 Once you understand the mechanics, you can stop getting hooked.